Aswath-Ramana/Chatbot/README.md

 ### Installation of NLTK

-pip install nltk
+-pip install nltk

 After NLTK has been downloaded, install required packages

 ### How to run
 #### Through Terminal
-python main.py
+-python main.py